Forita/Deep-Learning/Trigger Word Detection/README.md

 Image from [here](https://www.quantiphi.com/portfolio-posts/speech-recognition/)

-- Created a speech dataset with a mix of positive words (trigger words) and negative words (non-trigger words) on different background noises using data synthesis.
+- Created a speech dataset using data synthesis.

 - Implemented a model consisting of 1-D convolutional layers, GRU layers and dense layers.